CavinMiana/MiNETEssentials/README.md

 **Remember that we will only support [MiNET](https://github.com/NiclasOlofsson/MiNET) now.**

 # TODO:
- - [ ] Player join or Leave server prompt.
+ - [x] Player join or Leave server prompt.
- - [ ] Player made homes, and server warps.
+ - [x] Player made homes, and server warps.
- - [ ] Player kits and first join kits
+ - [x] Player kits and first join kits
- - [ ] Easy player to player teleports, including teleport requests.
+ - [x] Easy player to player teleports, including teleport requests.
- - [ ] Full chat and nickname customisation
+ - [x] Full chat and nickname customisation

+# this plugin source code have no time to update in Github.plz Forgive me.and it will be update soon

 ### Next TODO